Advertising Your Event

 - Point: Point is a Web portal created and designed by students that lists everything from upcoming events to the best places to eat in town.
 Student groups can list events, study breaks, etc., by visiting the Point Web site and clicking on Submit an Event.
-(Note: You will be asked for a user id and password).
+(Note: You will be asked for a user ID and password).
 You can also have a poster for your event posted on the Bottomless Lamppost.
 This is a great place to have your poster put on public display without having to worry about it getting destroyed by the rain or blown away by the wind.
-In order to do this, you will have to have a jpeg file of your poster to submit.

-- Events list: Each Monday afternoon when classes are in session, all undergraduate and graduate students will receive an e-mail listing of events on campus.
-All advertisements for University-sponsored events must be received no later than the Saturday preceeding the Monday mailing.
-Please e-mail all ads to firstname.lastname@example.org.
+- University Events List: All advertisements for University-sponsored events must be received no later than the Saturday preceding the Monday mailing.
+Please e-mail all ads to email@example.com.

-- E-mail lists: Students are encouraged to use group e-mail lists to let their fellow students know about upcoming events.
+- ListServs: Students are encouraged to use ListServs to let their fellow students know about upcoming events.

-- The Daily Princetonian: The Daily Princetonian, aka “The Prince,” is a daily newspaper published by Princeton students.
+- The Daily Princetonian: "The Prince" is a daily newspaper published by Princeton students.
 The print edition has a circulation of about 6,000 and the Web site is visited by about 1,400 people a day.
-To advertise on the Prince’s Web site please e-mail your ad as a Word or PDF file.
-To advertise in the print edition, please e-mail email@example.com.
-To get a rate quote, please call the office at: (609) 258-8110.
-Business hours are Sunday through Friday, 1:30-5 p.m.
-Print ads are due by 3 p.m. two business days before the desired publication date.
+To advertise in The Prince, please contact their Business Office at firstname.lastname@example.org or (609) 375-8553.

 - WPRB 103.3: Princeton University’s student-run radio station.
 With 15,000 square miles of coverage, WPRB can be heard from Philadelphia to the outskirts of New York City.
 To get ad rates and other details, you can either call the sales department at (609) 258-3656 or reach them by e-mail.